 - a.
 Mountaineer Marketplace catalogs should be used whenever possible to purchase goods or services.
-If an item is not found in the Mountaineer Marketplace supplier catalog and is under the bid threshold of \$50,000, a noncatalog purchase requisition form is used to request a PO or to begin the contracting process with a supplier.
+If an item is not found in the Mountaineer Marketplace supplier catalog and is equal to or under the bid threshold of \$100,000, a non-catalog purchase requisition form is used to request a PO or to begin the contracting process with a supplier.
 A PO and/or Contract must be issued before the goods and services are delivered or performed. - b.
-Note that competitive bidding may be used to purchase goods and services under the bid threshold; however, it is not required.
+Note that competitive solicitation may be used to purchase goods and services under the bid threshold; however, it is not required.